-A note on riding modes: The range of each mode depends on a few factors like speed, weight (body weight + bike weight + weight of supplies) and cadence.
-Because these modes can vary depending on the riding conditions, it's important to keep an eye on your battery life to avoid any unexpected walk-a-bike moments.
-To best calculate your range, visit bosch-ebike.com/us/service/range-calculator.
+A note on riding modes: The range of each mode depends on factors like speed, weight (body weight + bike weight + weight of supplies) and cadence.
+Because mode range can vary depending on riding conditions, it's important to keep an eye on your battery life to avoid any unexpected walk-a-bike moments.
+Check out bosch-ebike.com/us/service/range-calculator to best calculate your range.